jmahler/sprinklerpi/README.md

   etc/ - Configuration files, init.d scripts, and web server configuration
 	examples.

-  include/ - Libraries and headers for programs in bin/.

-  lib/ - Associated libraries for headers in `include/`.

   pcb/ - Printed circuit board (PCB) designs using [Kicad][kicad].